Islamic manuscripts: Scripts

 Kufic script, 8th or 9th century (Surah 48: 27–28) Qur'an.

-The development of scripts in the Islamic empir, demonstrates the transition from an oral culture to convey information to a written form.
+The development of scripts in the Islamic empire demonstrates the transition from an oral culture to convey information to a written form.
 Traditionally speaking in the Islamic empire, Arabic calligraphy was the common form of recording texts.
 Calligraphy is the practice or art of decorative handwriting.
 The demand for calligraphy in the early stages of the Islamic empire (circa 7–8th century CE) can be attributed to a need to produce Qur'an manuscripts.
 During the Umayyad period, Kufic scripts were typically seen in Qur'an manuscripts.

 However, Arabic was only one of the scripts used for recording religious manuscripts.
 In the Indian subcontinent, for example, Nizari Ismailis utilized the Khwajah Sindhi (Khojki) script, which was closely associated with their identity.
 The specific form of this script was exclusively used by Nizari Ismailis, who were known as Khwajahs or Khojas.
 Recording religious literature in this script had the added benefit of preserving it from potentially hostile eyes.